dcfrancisco/clicksold-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.44 =
+* Auto-Blogger now more reliable and resiliant to timing issues.

 = 1.43 =
 * Compatibility with Next GEN Gallery plugin.
 * Added function to allow for disabling CS on a specific page.